tolkit/telomeric-identifier/README.md

     find       Supply the name of a clade your organsim belongs to, and this submodule will find all telomeric repeat matches for that clade.
-    help       Prints this message or the help of the given subcommand(s) plot       SVG plot of CSV generated from search or find. search     Search the input genome with a specific telomeric repeat search string.
+    help       Prints this message or the help of the given subcommand(s) min        Emit the canonical lexicographically minimal DNA string. plot       SVG plot of CSV generated from search or find. search     Search the input genome with a specific telomeric repeat search string. trim       Trim a specific telomeric repeat from the input reads and yield reads oriented at the telomere start.
 ```

 ### Explore